i-RIC/solver_dev_manual/source/04/01_abstract.rst

 Grid generating programs use grid generating data file created by iRIC, for loading and writing grid generating condition and grids.

-Grid generating programs can be developed using FORTRAN, C, or C++.
+Grid generating programs can be developed using FORTRAN, Python, C, or C++.
 In this chapter, a sample grid generating program is developed in FORTRAN.

 translation\_ja\_JP.ts etc.